 A risk assessment of the impact of oil and gas activities on SFM targets was completed in 2012.
-Activity in the oil and gas sector has decreased significantly since that assessment.
+Activity in the oil and gas sector has decreased significantly since that assessment, as evidenced by only2 oil and gas referals received by Canfor in 2018.
 As a result of the downturn in the oil and gas activity there is even less risk of oil and gas activity negatively impacting ability of the participants to achieve the SFMP targets.